cs5450/cs5450.github.io/schedule.md

 ##Lectures

-It is recommended that students take careful notes in class, which might be based on the <a href="http://bits.usc.edu/cs104_su15/docs/DataStructures.pdf">course notes</a>.

 <h3 id="toc_2">Lecture Schedule (may be updated as needed)</h3>
 Chapter numbers under "Topic" refer to the textbook, while the chapter numbers under "Notes" refer to the posted lecture notes.
 <table>